 That's because a similar situation happened 18 years ago in Lancaster County, when the advanced life support services of Community Hospital of Lancaster and St. Joseph Hospital merged to form Lancaster EMS, which brought eight separate companies together, he said.

 The decision was financial: The two hospitals had racked up a combined $1.6 million in debt, he said.
-After merging in 1996, the company broke even in 2001, he said.

 "And we've been in the black ever since while maintaining the mission of our organization," May said.